-Management of lowland cover types (mixed lowland conifers, lowland deciduous, lowland spruce/fir, tamarack and cedar) are expected to increase over this planning period.
-This is due to a number of factors, including an abundance of mature and over-mature acres in these lowland forest types; emerging forest health issues associated with some mature forest types; and a current DNR project to digitize, review and update old hard copy maps of deer wintering complexes (comprised predominantly lowland conifer cover types) into a unified GIS shape file.
+Opportunities to increase harvest prescriptions in lowland cover types including lowland deciduous, cedar and lowland conifer will be assessed.
+This is due to a number of factors, including an abundance of mature acres in these lowland forest types; emerging forest health issues associated with some mature forest types; and a current DNR project to digitize, review and update old hard copy maps of deer wintering complexes (comprised predominantly of lowland conifer cover types) into a unified Geographic Information System shape file.

-The modeled DNR inventory data projects a prescribed harvest level of 135,470 acres over this 10-year planning period for the state forest in the eastern Upper Peninsula ecoregion, which is the summation of the projected 10-year final harvest area and the projected 10-year partial harvest area levels for both major and minor cover types in each management area (Table 4.1).
-These projections should be considered to be prescribed inventory acres.
+The modeled DNR inventory data projects a prescribed harvest level of 392,601 acres over this 10-year planning period for the state forest in the northern Lower Peninsula ecoregion, which is the summation of the projected 10-year final harvest area and the projected 10-year partial harvest area levels for both major and minor cover types in each management area (Table 4.1).

+These higher harvest levels reflect a concerted effort to accelerate the balancing of age classes for upland cover types in the northern Lower Peninsula ecoregion.
+Harvest projections should be considered to be prescribed inventory acres.
 Proposed timber sale acres are consistently 10% less than prescribed inventory acres, due to site-specific conditions (such as access issues or survey needs).
-Considering this, the acreage of proposed timber sales the state forest in the eastern Upper Peninsula ecoregion is projected to be about 122,000 acres over this 10-year period (an average of about 12,200 acres per year).
-This does not mean that 12,200 acres of timber will be harvested during every year in this 10-year planning period.
-Harvest levels in any given year may actually be lower or higher than 12,200 acres due to several reasons, including variability in the proportion of different forest types and their age/size classes in any given year-of-entry, variability in the timing of actual harvests during the 3-4 year timber sale preparation and contract process and variability in the number of unanticipated salvage harvests (due to forest health or fire occurrences).
+Considering this, the acreage of proposed timber sales the state forest in the northern Lower Peninsula ecoregion is projected to be about 353,000 acres over this 10-year planning period (an average of about 35,300 acres per year).
+This does not mean that 35,300 acres of timber will be harvested during every year in the planning period.
+Harvest levels in any given year may actually be lower or higher than 35,300 acres due to several reasons, including variability in the proportion of different forest types and their age/size classes in any given year-of-entry, variability in the timing of actual harvests during the 3-4 year timber sale preparation and contract process and variability in the number of unanticipated salvage harvests (due to forest health or fire occurrences).

 Likewise and for the same reasons, there is variability in the annual harvest levels in any given forest management unit.
-Harvest levels in each cover type will also be variable due to reclassification of cover types as the transition from the Operations Inventory to Integrated Forest Monitoring Assessment and Prescription forest inventory systems progresses during the planning period.
+Harvest levels in each cover type will also be variable due to reclassification of cover types as the transition from the operations inventory to Integrated Forest Monitoring Assessment and Prescription forest inventory systems progresses during the planning period.
 Harvest levels in lowland cover types may be higher or lower, as available acres are quantified by collection of site condition (limited factor) data for all forest stands during the planning period.
-However, over the full 10-year planning period it is anticipated that about 122,000 acres of timber will be harvested from the eastern Upper Peninsula ecoregion.
+However, over the full 10-year planning period it is anticipated that about 353,000 acres of timber will be harvested from the northern Lower Peninsula ecoregion.
+It is anticipated that this level of harvest activity will decrease in the next planning period (11-20 years from the present), as less aggressive measures will be necessary to continue progression toward the balancing of age classes in the northern Lower Peninsula ecoregion.

 Table 4.1.
-Projected harvest level by cover type aggregated over all management areas over the next decade for the state forest in the eastern Upper Peninsula ecoregion (unpublished Department of Natural Resources inventory data).
+Projected harvest level by cover type and management areas aggregated over this 10-year planning period for the state forest in the northern Lower Peninsula ecoregion (Department of Natural Resources 2012 inventory data).